LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/forwardResource/mtls-forward-get.md

 subfoldername: Methods
 ---

-This API forward GET requests with required certificate.
-This API wraps and forwards any request according to specified parameters in the request headers with the requried certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpont).
+This API forward GET requests with required certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpont).

 ### Request